What is a successful social media campaign and how do you ensure that the money spend on social media generate a high return on investment (ROI).

 It happens that some people may not be happy from seeing your ads and they don’t like the idea that you are trying to sell them something so they sometimes enter bad comments or share something not good about your company or products.

-What else is missing from the list of running successful social media campaigns?
+What else is missing from my list of social media campaigns tips?